-This standard is based on the premise that for effective assessment to take place, you need to understand the clients' personal, cultural and social situation and the holistic nature of health, effective functioning and well-being.
-You must be able to communicate effectively with clients and any companion(s).
-Where particular issues or incidents cause concern you are expected to alert your professional body or other relevant organisation.
+This standard is based on the premise that for effective treatment planning and implementation to take place, you need to understand the context of the client and the holistic nature of health, effective functioning and well-being.
+You must be able to communicate effectively with clients and any companion(s) of the client and integrate your work with that of other practitioners.
+Throughout the process, clients and any companion(s) are encouraged and supported to take an active part and this is enhanced by you using, as far as is possible, interventions which are sustainable by the client in their own context.